The De Lacy Lodge No 4643

 De Lacy Lodge do it again!!

-Another successful year of fund raising in De Lacy Lodge from Pontefract saw a
+Another successful year of fund raising in De Lacy Lodge from Pontefract saw another

 cheque presented to representatives of the Dr Jackson Cancer Fund.

-The Dr Jackson Cancer Fund which is based at Pontefract Hospital helped Peter
+The Dr Jackson Cancer Fund who were based at Pontefract Hospital helped Peter

 during his illness and this seemed the right choice for the donation of £900 from the